 We all need resources to help grow a business.
 This could mean investing in a dedicated workspace, a new hire, or a major marketing campaign.
 The funding for these changes may not happen unless you have an active plan built into your small business budget.

-Think about your goals and anticipated future projects in 2019.
+Think about your goals and anticipated future projects for the year.
 Determine a rough estimate of the investment’s cost.
 You may not achieve all of them this year, but getting everything on paper is going to help.
 It will be difficult to get to this step unless you have a clear system to organize your finances.

 4. Cut Costs